santigarcor/laratrust/docs/config.md

 ## Configuration Files
 Set the property values in the `config/auth.php`.
-These values will be used by laratrust to refer to the correct user table and model.
+These values will be used by laratrust to refer to the correct user model.

 You can also publish the configuration for this package to further customize table names and model namespaces.